 Go to “Phone Icon,” then “3 Dots,” then “Settings,” then “Answering and ending calls.”

 There is no secret formula or complicated Android phone feature to get this done.

 Just be sure to have someone help you test out the settings by calling you after you have set it up.

 Here are some great tips to help you get started in setting up your auto-answer feature:

 - Use an app with lots of cool features.
 Check out the apps portion of this article for more information about all the different apps you can use with the auto-answer feature.

 - Know when to use auto-answer and when to turn it off.
 There is no instant toggle switch for the auto-answer feature so you will have to set it and unset it each time.
 For this reason you need to know when you need to use it.

-For those of you who want to have added calling features with your phone, there are apps.
+For those of you who want to have added calling features to your phone, there are apps.

-Hundreds of apps have great features, but a handful have the best features.
+Hundreds of apps have great features, but a handful has the best features.